davethehat/wavyd/README.md

 Arguments (with defaults):

 ```
 --freq    Audio frequency to play (440)
 --spec    Spec for wave generation - partials weight and phase (1:0, 0.5:0)
 --dur     Audio duration in seconds (3)
+--silent  Suppress audio preview of wave
 --dump    If given, write wavetable data to stdout (false)
 --table   Size (#samples) of wavetable to generate (1024)
 --round   If true, round samples in wavetable to integer values (true)
 --scale   Scale samples in wavetable by this value (2048)
 --plot    If given, generate a graphic representation of waveform: ascii|png (false)
 --pn      For png plot, output filename (plot.png)
 --pw      For png plot, pixel width of image (640)
 --ph      For png plot, pixel height of image (360)
 --pm      For png plot, inner margin of image (4)
 --help    Show this help message (false)
 ```

 Spec argument should be a quoted list of weight:phase pairs w:p